antiochus/unixodbc-vala/README.md

 Vala bindings for unixODBC.

-This projects consists of two bindings around the unixODBC API:
+This projects consists of two bindings for the unixODBC API:

 The low level binding (namespace `UnixOdbcLL`)
 ----------------------------------------------

-This binding intends to make the orignal C functions available in a Vala friendly format.
+This binding intends to make the orignal C API available in a Vala friendly format.
 It can be used to port ODBC code from C to Vala.

 It gets rid of the original naming conventions (e.g. SQLBindCol is